3 Guitar Exercises for Stiff or Sensitive Hands

 The goal isn’t just to loosen fingers; it’s to set up your entire playing posture for comfort and endurance.
 Read more on the importance of playing post in my post on The Spine to String Connection.

-Most “joint-friendly” routines start with aggressive stretching.
-But if your joints are not primed or unstable, that just makes things worse.
+Ive seen a lot of “joint-friendly” routines start with aggressive stretching.
+But if your joints are not primed or unstable, that often just makes things worse.

 You need to calm the nervous system and reestablish joint safety before chasing flexibility.